SourcePointUSA/android-cmp-app/README.md

 Use Google's `setConsent` method to update the relevant consent checks when the appropriate purposes are consented to/rejected.

 > The consent checks updated via the `setConsent` method will vary and depends on how you are implementing Google Consent Mode 2.0 on your mobile property within the Sourcepoint portal.
-Review Sourcepoint's implementation documentation below for more information:
+The method should only be called with consent checks that are mapped within your vendor list to custom purposes.<br><br> Review Sourcepoint's implementation documentation below for more information:
 >
 > - [Implement Google Consent Mode 2.0 on GDPR TCF (mobile)](https://docs.sourcepoint.com/hc/en-us/articles/26139951882643-Google-Consent-Mode-2-0-GDPR-TCF-mobile#h_01HPHHGSP42A36607MDC7NVBV9)
 > - [Implement Google Consent Mode 2.0 on GDPR Standard (mobile)](https://docs.sourcepoint.com/hc/en-us/articles/26159382698387-Google-Consent-Mode-2-0-GDPR-Standard-mobile#h_01HPJ2MT0F5B1G8ZZVD5PNXT9S)